cbrito3/MechaCar_Statistical_Analysis/README.md

   * Is the slope of the linear model considered to be zero?
 Why or why not?

+Based on the results from the linear regression model, the y intercept (Intercept) and slope coefficients. coefficients the slope is not zero.
+This is because the slope coefficients are non zero variables.

   * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?